setrus/VulnHub/DC:2/DC:2-Walkthrough.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Due to the fact that nmap said that it could't redirect to http://dc-2/ we addede the host into /etc/hosts
+Due to the fact that nmap said that it could't redirect to http://dc-2/ we added the host into /etc/hosts

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~